Sign InCreate Account

 What is Pseudocode: Use Cases, Advantages, and Examples

-What is Pseudocode?
+What exactly is Pseudocode?

 Pseudocode can be formally defined as: A high-level description of an algorithm or program, written in a format that is easy to read and understand, combining natural language and programming structures.
+Because it isn't "real" code, it is not meant to be executed or compiled natively on a computer.

-Key Characteristics of Pseudocode
+Key Characteristics

 • Descriptive: It uses clear, descriptive terms to outline the steps of an algorithm.

-Use Cases for Pseudocode
+Common Use Cases

 Advantages of Pseudocode